 - 4.25 Councillor Rawlings was interviewed by Mr Tasker on 31 October 2018 and a signed statement was obtained (attached at WC 9).
-With regard to Councillor Gillard Councillor Rawlings said:- - (a) she had been a member of Woodbridge Town Council since 2015 having been elected as a Liberal Democrat.
+With regard to Councillor O'Nolan Councillor Rawlings said:- - (a) she had been a member of Woodbridge Town Council since 2015 having been elected as a Liberal Democrat.
 She resigned from the Liberal Democrat Party when she had concerns about the conduct of one of the Councillors representing the Party.
-She was now an Independent member of the Town Council: - (b) her concerns related to two Councillors, Councillor Gillard and another Councillor who she believed were working against the Council.
+She was now an Independent member of the Town Council;

+- (b) her concerns related to two Councillors, Councillors O'Nolan and another Councillor who she believed were working against the Council.
 Her belief was based on the fact that they constantly argued against any proposal put forward by other Councillors.
 Their manner was disrespectful and aggressive which caused her great concern; - (c) the conduct of the two Councillors had led to the Clerk suffering stress as the Councillors wanted to ignore the rules.
 She believed their conduct resulted in the previous Town Clerk resigning from the Council.
 On reflection she believed the Council let the previous Clerk down by not providing adequate support to her; - (d) she was aware that the two Councillors were constantly making demands of the new Clerk which was impacting on her already busy workload.
-Councillor Gillard regularly telephoned the Clerk requesting information; - (e) both Councillors had been pictured in the local press in relation to articles making allegations about the Town Council.
+Councillor O'Nolan had on occasion been into the Council's offices and banged on the Clerk's office door making demands; - (e) both Councillors had been pictured in the local press in relation to articles making allegations about the Town Council.
 These were in connection with matters discussed at confidential meetings.
 One item related to an order for new signage which had been placed by the Town Council.
-In the article the two Councillors were reported to have made false or misleading allegations that the Town Council was refusing to pursue the matter and seek a refund for payments made against goods that had not been

-- delivered.
-This was discussed at a meeting in confidential session, the two Councillors had a reporter from the local press outside the meeting to whom they provided confidential information that was then published; - (f) the other press article which was attributed to Councillor Gillard and the other Councillor involved the deletion of a number of emails and files from the Council's computer system.
+In the article the two Councillors were reported to have made false or misleading allegations that the Town Council was refusing to pursue the matter and seek a refund for payments made against goods that had not been delivered.
+This was discussed at a meeting in confidential session, the two Councillors had a reporter from the local press outside the meeting to whom they provided confidential information that was then published; - (f) the other press article which was attributed to Councillor O'Nolan and the other Councillor involved the deletion of a number of emails and files from the Council's computer system.
 The article inaccurately alleged that the Council had lost data.
-This implied that it was sensitive data that had been lost when in fact it was routine business documents that had been deleted; - (g) she believed the articles and comments attributed to Councillor Gillard and the other Councillor were deliberately misleading to damage the reputation and public's image of the Town Council; - (h) further instances of them attempting to discredit the Council were evidenced by their support for a Labour candidate at a recent by-election.
-The candidate was pictured with Councillor Gillard and his wife under the heading "Let's change Woodbridge Council and give Kyson and Woodbridge what they deserve".
+This implied that it was sensitive data that had been lost when in fact it was routine business documents that had been deleted; - (g) she believed the articles and comments attributed to Councillor O'Nolan and the other Councillor were deliberately misleading to damage the reputation and public image of the Town Council; - (h) further instances of them attempting to discredit the Council were evidenced by their support for a Labour candidate at a recent by-election; - (i) Councillor O'Nolan had also been quoted in the press in San Francisco as saying he is an anarchist and was quite interested in upsetting the applecart back in England.

-Ms Kate Lacey
+Ms Kate Lacev